 A dining service employee will need to be highly motivated, have a strong sense of customer service, adhere to safety and sanitation policies, be detail oriented, be able to lift and move objects up to 40 lbs., and work while standing in a busy environment with direct supervision.
 Knowledge of food service equipment helpful, and teamwork is essential.

 The Program Assistant acts as an administrative assistant for multiple positions.
-They serve as an office crew member, challenge course facilitator, and will be asked to support conference operations including checking in guests and providing campus orientations.
+They serve as the lead office crew member (responsible for all office duties listed above, office and store staff scheduling, special projects, assisting with training of new staff and other duties as assigned), challenge course facilitator, and will be asked to support conference operations including checking in guests and providing campus orientations.
 The program assistant will play a large role in the support of the Eco Week program, including scheduling.
 Applicants should be self-sufficient, able to manage multiple tasks, flexible, reliable, and have excellent customer service and interpersonal skills.
 They should be able to exercise discretion and sound judgement.
 Understanding of Mountain Campus operations and Eco Week structure is preferred.
 This position is full season – students enrolled in fall classes need not apply.

 Crew members will be involved in some or all of the following: remodeling small cabins, painting, roofing, landscaping, moving furniture, fence building, and small miscellaneous facilities and grounds maintenance duties.
 Self-motivation, common sense, and the safe use of tools and equipment are required.
 Mechanical aptitude is necessary and general building skills are useful.
 The position requires moderate to heavy lifting and work is done in all weather conditions.
 Crew members may contribute to other work teams as necessary.
 Select crew members will also work part-time as Challenge Course Facilitators.